marketao/marketao.github.io/index.md

 I am a 4th year PhD candidate in Political Science at [Trinity College Dublin](http://tcd.ie), Ireland.
 I hold an MA in International Relations from [Charles University in Prague](http://cuni.cz), and a BA in Political Science from [Palacký University in Olomouc](http://upol.cz).

 My research explores the intersections of civil-military relations, ethnic relations, gender relations, and colonialism.
 In my dissertation, <em>Essays on the Impact of Conscription on Marginalized Groups</em>, I investigate the determinants of ethnically selective conscription and explore how military institutions influence citizenship and political and civic engagement of ethnic minorities and women.
-To explore this, I use both a global comparative approach and a case study of Israel/Palestine, employing a mixed methods approach that includes original fieldwork data collected in 2023.
+To do so, I employ both a global comparative approach and a case study of Israel/Palestine.
+This involves a mixed methods approach, including original interview data I collected during fieldwork in 2023.

 More information on my research and teaching experience is below, or in my [CV](assets/files/curriculum_vitae.pdf).